aphoenix/split-testing/README.md

 #### Running An A/B Split Test

 After you have installed the plugin, in the wordpress admin, navigate to `AB Testing` and click `Create New Test`.
 Enter Test Name, each test Version's Name, and enter your custom javascript in `Version Code` and click `Save Test`.
-Be sure to include your `analytics=true` in all of your test version code snippets.
+Be sure to include your `analytics=true` flag in all of your test version code snippets.

 Make sure your server `/js/` directory and file `/js/ab.js` have permissions 0755 or 0775 so PHP can write output to the `ab.js` file.